2\pi-grafting and complex projective structures with generic holonomy: Limit of the complement of the admissible loop

 Let $\td{\CC}_i$ and $\td{\CC}_\In$ denote the universal covers of $\CC_i$ and $\CC_\In$, respectively.
 Then, by Lemma \ref{4-20no2}, the holonomy of every connected component of $\CC_\In$ is non-elementary.
-Thus, by Corollary \ref{6-3no2}, let $\CC_\In \cong (\sigma_\If, N_\If)$ be the Thurston coordinates, where $\sigma_\In$ is a convex hyperbolic surface with geodesic boundary whose interior is homeomorphic to $S \sm \ell$ and $N_\In$ is a (possibly heavy) measured geodesic lamination on $\sigma_\If$. \begin{proposition}\Label{4-27no2} The boundary of $\sigma$ is the union of two geodesic loops corresponding the (open) boundary circles of $S \minus \ell$.
+Thus, by Corollary \ref{6-3no2}, let $\CC_\In \cong (\sigma_\If, N_\If)$ be the Thurston coordinates, where $\sigma_\In$ is a convex hyperbolic surface with geodesic boundary whose interior is homeomorphic to $S \sm \ell$ and $N_\In$ is a (possibly heavy) measured geodesic lamination on $\sigma_\If$.
+(Recall from Theorem \ref{6-3no1}, each boundary component of $\sigma_\If$ may be either open or closed, i.e. entirely contained in $\sigma_\If$ or not contained in $\sigma_\If$ at all; moreover a closed boundary is must be a leaf of the Thurston lamination and its weight is $\infi$, which corresponds to a half infinite cylinder. ) We have \begin{proposition}\Label{4-27no2} The boundary of $\sigma_\infi$ is the union of two geodesic loops corresponding the boundary circles of $S \minus \ell$.
 The lengths of boundary components are the translation length of $\rho(\ell)$.
 Furthermore \begin{itemize} \item[(i)] Suppose that $\ell$ is roughly circular.
-Then $\sigma$ contains both boundary geodesic loops (i.e. closed boundary), and they are isolated leaves of $N_\If$ with weight infinity. \item[(ii)] Suppose that $\ell$ spirals.
+Then $\sigma_\infi$ contains both boundary geodesic loops (i.e. closed boundary), and they are isolated leaves of $N_\If$ with weight infinity. \item[(ii)] Suppose that $\ell$ spirals.
 Then $\sigma_\In$ contains no boundary geodesic (i.e. open boundary).
 Leaves of the lamination $N_\In$ spiral towards each boundary component of $\sigma_\In$ in the same direction with respect to the orientation on the boundary components of $\tau$ (induced by the orientation of $S$); see Figure \ref{6-7no2}.
 In particular $N_\In$ contains no heavy leaves.

 \end{itemize}

 \end{proposition} \begin{remark} \begin{itemize} \item In (ii), the metric completion of $\sigma_\In$ is the union of $\sigma_\In$ and the boundary loops.
 Then $N_i$ naturally extends to yet a heavy measured lamination on the completion, so that both boundary loops are leaves of weight infinity. \item Let $\zeta_\If\cn \td{\sigma}_\If \to \h^3$ be the pleated surface associate with $\CC_\If$, where $\td{\sigma}_\If$ is the universal cover of $\sigma_\In$ (note that, if $\ell$ is separating, $\td{\sigma}_\In$ has two connected components).
 Then, let $m$ be a boundary geodesic of $\td{\sigma}_\In$ and let $\gam_m$ be a non-trivial deck transformation preserving $m$.
 Then, in both Case (i) and (ii), $\zeta_\If$ isometrically takes $m$ onto the axis of the loxodromic element $\rho(\gm_m)$.